HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-note-intro.md

 1.  a patient
 1.  {:.new-content}date and time the report was created*

-{:.new-content}*This element has the following constraint: SHALL be present if status is 'partial', 'preliminary', 'final', 'amended', 'corrected' or 'appended'.
+*This element has the following constraint: SHALL be present if status is 'partial', 'preliminary', 'final', 'amended', 'corrected' or 'appended'.{:.new-content}

 **Each Diagnostic Report must support:**